ch-ckmate/WindowHider/README.md

 NOTE that the processes are only not visible so they continue to run in the background.

-This script also search for the default program that opens .py files and hide it ;)
+This script also search for the default program that opens .py files and hide it ;) This is only an example, you can hide whatever you want.

 ## License / Terms of Use